Die Hard: What Christmas Eve Bowl Game Notre Dame vs USC?

-The next edition of the Notre Dame vs USC rivalry will be upon us this weekend, and with it, we have to ask a very burning question.
-That question being- what bowl game are these two teams playing in the classic Christmas film ” Die Hard ?”
+The next cycle of bow games commences tomorrow, and with that we must ask a very burning question.
+What Christmas Eve bowl game features Notre Dame vs USC in the classic Christmas film ” Die Hard ?”

 Genuinely desirable bowl games, you know, the REAL bowl games, take place in or around New Year’s.
 Thus, one truly wonders how the Notre Dame Fighting Irish and USC Trojans, two of the bluest blue bloods in college football, ended up clashing on Christmas Eve in this 1988 action film.